archiehull/Programming-Portfolio-1/Summative Assessment 2.md

 ## Conditional Statements

+Using the "Pizza Shop" application provided - the use of conditional statements can be used to demonstrate how they can be used to control the flow of the execution of code.

+Using a combination of boolean logic and if statements, the code is able to change its output based on user input -  as can be seen in the truth table and in the code below.

 | Test Number | Input | Expected Output | Actual Output | Pass/Fail |
 |---|---|---|---|---|
 |1| | "Welcome to the Pizza Shop Application!" |"Welcome to the Pizza Shop Application!" | ✅ |